devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 The first iOS app I made was Venturious.
 It wasn't my idea but a good friend/senior of mine [Haashir](http://haashir.in/).

-Second, I created Facepass, both for android and iOS.
+Second, I created Facepass, both for Android and iOS.
 It is basically an app for anonymous messaging but powered with Facial Recognition.

 ![facepass](/assets/images/facepass.png)